helfrichlab/lab-wiki/docs/source/methods/hd-eeg.rst

 1. Connect the connector to the EGI beam.
 2. Start acquisition within Netstation
-3. Check the impedances of the electrodes (should be ``< 50 kOhm``.
+3. Check the impedances of the electrodes (``< 50 kOhm``).

 .. note::
-  If impedances are higher, you can improve the signal by ensuring good contact (push hair out of the way) and re-soaking the electrode with electrolyte solution.
+  If impedances are high, you can improve the signal by ensuring good contact (push hair out of the way) and re-soaking the electrode with electrolyte solution.

 .. _hdeeg_recording: